10 Tips for Managing Your Stress

 7. Chop Your To-Do List in Half

 Most of us set the bar too high.
 After you’ve written your to-do list, decide what’s most important to you in the long run, then cut the list in half.
 If you can’t eliminate certain tasks, try to have someone else do them.
-For instance, hire a neighborhood teenager to do the yard work, or skip cooking and order in.
+For instance, hire a neighbourhood teenager to do the yard work, or skip cooking and order in.

 8. Carve Time for Yourself

 Give higher priority to your “relax and renewal” time.
 Include it in your schedule at least every other day.
 If you have to cut out an activity to make time for your hobby-or a warm bath-then do it.
 Or spend some time alone reading or listening to music you love.

 Learn about the surprising health benefits of stress-baking.